AI migration control plane for high-assurance teams

 Hard cases can wait

-Planner outputs can recommend migrate now, add tests first, wrap behind FFI, defer, or require human review.
+Planner outputs can recommend migrate now, generate more tests first, wrap behind FFI, defer, or require human review.

-RustLift is designed for teams with sensitive, proprietary, export-controlled, or mission-critical code.
-The LLM is replaceable.
-The verified workflow is the product.
+RustLift is designed for teams with sensitive, proprietary, regulated, or high-assurance code.
+The model is replaceable.
+The local analysis, bounded context, campaign policy, verification workflow, and evidence trail are the control plane.

 Local developer CLI

-Run RustLift against a local repo and inspect generated `.rustlift/` artifacts before any model call exists.
+Run RustLift against a local repo and inspect generated `.rustlift/` artifacts before any model call is trusted.

 Team and CI integration

-Use the same commands in GitHub Enterprise, GitLab, Azure DevOps, or internal build systems.
+Use the same commands in GitHub, GitLab, Azure DevOps, or internal build systems.

 On-prem workbench

-Keep repository indexing, test execution, report storage, policies, and audit logs inside the customer environment.
+Keep repository indexing, test execution, report storage, policies, and audit logs inside the engineering environment.

 Assurance teams